nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 TypeScript adds support for **function overloading**.
 This allows you to have multiple functions with the same name within the same scope, but with a different set of arguments.

-The syntax differs from what you have used to see in other languages.
+The syntax differs from what you are used to seeing in other languages.
 At first, you need to define the _overload signatures_, which are function declarations without a body, and then to provide a function with the implementation:

 ```tsx
 // overload signatures